zjwang168/zjwang168/README.md

 Software Engineer
 -----------------

 I’m a software engineer with a passion for building efficient, user-focused solutions and a strong drive for continuous learning.
-With hands-on experience in full-stack development, I thrive on turning complex problems into clean, scalable code.
+With hands-on experience in full-stack development, I enjoy turning complex problems into clean, scalable code.
 I enjoy collaborating across teams, embracing feedback, and continuously expanding my technical and problem-solving skills to stay ahead in a fast-changing tech landscape.

 * 🌍  I'm based in Washington, DC
 * ✉️  You can contact me at [zijinwang168@gmail.com](mailto:zijinwang168@gmail.com)